What is Amazon DocumentDB (with MongoDB compatibility)?

-As a document database, Amazon DocumentDB interacts with the Apache 2.0 open source MongoDB 3.6 and 4.0 APIs.
+As a document database, Amazon DocumentDB interacts with the Apache 2.0 open-source MongoDB 3.6 and 4.0 APIs.
 As a result, you can use the same MongoDB drivers, applications, and tools with Amazon DocumentDB with little or no changes.
-Amazon DocumentDB is unique in that the database architecture was designed for the cloud and is built on a distributed, fault-tolerant, self-healing storage system that gives you the performance, scalability, and availability you need when operating mission-critical MongoDB workloads at scale.
+Amazon DocumentDB is unique in that the database architecture was designed for the cloud and is built on a distributed, fault-tolerant, and self-healing storage system.
+DocumentDB gives you the performance, scalability, and availability you need when operating mission-critical MongoDB workloads at scale.

 No, Amazon DocumentDB works with a vast majority of MongoDB drivers compatible with MongoDB 3.4+.

 Yes.
-With the launch of support for MongoDB 4.0 compatibility, Amazon DocumentDB supports the ability to perform ACID transactions across multiple documents, statements, collections, and databases.
+With the launch of support for MongoDB 4.0 compatibility, Amazon DocumentDB supports the ability to perform atomicity, consistency, isolation, durability (ACID) transactions across multiple documents, statements, collections, and databases.

 No, Amazon DocumentDB does not follow the same support lifecycles as MongoDB and MongoDB's EOL schedule does not apply to Amazon DocumentDB.

-Amazon DocumentDB clusters are deployed within a customer's Amazon VPC and can be accessed directly by EC2 instances or other AWS services that are deployed in the same VPC.
-Additionally, Amazon DocumentDB can be accessed by EC2 instances or other AWS services in different VPCs in the same region or other regions via VPC peering.
+Amazon DocumentDB clusters are deployed within a customer's Amazon VPC (VPC) and can be accessed directly by Amazon Elastic Compute Cloud (EC2) instances or other AWS services that are deployed in the same VPC.
+Additionally, Amazon DocumentDB can be accessed by Amazon EC2 instances or other AWS services in different VPCs in the same region or other regions via VPC peering.
 Access to Amazon DocumentDB clusters must be done through the mongo shell or with MongoDB drivers.
 Amazon DocumentDB requires that you authenticate when connecting to a cluster.
 For additional options, see Connecting to an Amazon DocumentDB Cluster from Outside an Amazon VPC.

-For certain management features such as instance lifecycle management, encryption-at-rest with Amazon Key Management Service (KMS) keys and security groups management, Amazon DocumentDB leverages operational technology that is shared with Amazon RDS and Amazon Neptune.
+For certain management features such as instance lifecycle management, encryption-at-rest with Amazon Key Management Service (KMS) keys and security groups management, Amazon DocumentDB leverages operational technology that is shared with Amazon Relational Database Service (RDS) and Amazon Neptune.
 When using the describe-db-instances and describe-db-clusters AWS CLI APIs, we recommend filtering for Amazon DocumentDB resources using the following parameter: "--filter Name=engine,Values=docdb".

 Please see the Amazon DocumentDB pricing page for current information on available instant types per region.